boku7/BokuLoader/README.md

 4. Generate the x64 beacon (Attacks -> Packages -> Windows Executable (S))
 5. Use the Script Console to ensure BokuLoader was implemented in the beacon build
 + Does not support x86 option.
 The x86 bin is the original Reflective Loader object file.
 + Generating `RAW` beacons works out of the box.
-If your using the Artifact Kit for your beacon loader, you will need to increase the `stagesize`
+When using the Artifact Kit for the beacon loader, the `stagesize` variable must be larger than the default.
+  + See the [Cobalt Strike User-Defined Reflective Loader documenation](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/malleable-c2-extend_user-defined-rdll.htm) for additional information

 ## Detection Guidance
 + BokuLoader does not support the Cobalt Strike `sleep_mask` option.